Ugo Nespolo: Cinema

 In the mid-1960s Nespolo started to work with experimental cinema.
 His first film, Grazie, mamma Kodak, is from 1966.
 His friends and fellow artists such as Lucio Fontana, Enrico Baj, Michelangelo Pistoletto and others appeared regularly in his films.
 Nespolo's second film, A.G.
-(1968), documents the visit in Turin of Allen Ginsberg.
-In 2001 he directed Film/a/TO, with the main charachter role played by Edoardo Sanguineti.
+(1968), documents the visit to Turin of Allen Ginsberg.
+In 2001 he directed Film/a/TO, with the main character role played by Edoardo Sanguineti.
 Nespolo's films have been exhibited in institutions like the Beaubourg in Paris, the Philadelphia Museum of Modern Art, Warsaw's Filmoteka Polska and Ferrara's Galleria Civica d'Arte Moderna.
-Nespolo has produced and direcyed about twenty films over forty years.
+Nespolo has produced and directed about twenty films over forty years.

 Applied arts

 In the 1980s, Nespolo made ceramics and blown glass objects, created over fifty posters for exhibitions and other events, did advertising campaigns for Campari and Azzurra and realised title sequences for shows on the Italian national broadcast television RAI.
 In 2002, Nespolo was appointed artistic coordinator for the Metropolitana di Torino, with the aim of realising the first "underground museum of modern art".
 Several underground stations are decorated with his glass etchings and images.